Web Ad Design – Instructions

 Companies use web ads to reach customers directly with product announcements, sales, specials, educational information, seasonal promotions, how to use a product, and new uses for a product.

 For this project, you’ll design three web ads for one product/client.
-These web ads will also communicate the same message.
+These web ads will go together like they are part of the same marketing campaign.

 Grading checklist

-• You will design 3 web ads for one product/client
+• You will design three web ads for one product/client

-• Use my fictitious client below (Mainstreet Market) and start designing immediately
+• Use my templates and fictitious clients below and start designing immediately

-• Choose another fictitious client from my list here: https://craigkunce.com/clients-to-choose-from/
+• Or choose another client from my Client List

 • Or, choose your own client and find your own design assets